 3. Prepares financial reports and entries for International Programs, international partnerships, and joint venture partnerships utilizing generally accepted accounting practices and international financial reporting standards.

 4. Understands and interprets the exchange of foreign currency to U.S. currency and prepares financial reports and entries using this information.

 5. Reports on the financial position of International Programs, international partnerships, and joint venture partnerships in areas of income and expenditure based on past, present, and forecasted operations by overseeing the collection, organization, and analysis of financial data.

-6. Ensures the financial integrity of program trips by overseeing and reviewing the financial reports of international programs, including Study Away short-term and long-term faculty-led trips.
+6. Ensures the financial integrity of program trips by overseeing and reviewing the financial reports of international programs, including Education Abroad short-term and long-term faculty-directed trips.

 8. Ensures the financial integrity of International Programs, international partnerships, and joint venture partnerships by monitoring balances and expenditures, reviewing transactions, and preparing monthly reconciliations and reports.

 9. Ensures the financial integrity of all budgets within the Associate Vice President for International Programs responsibility by monitoring balances and expenditures.

 10. Provides assistance to the Associate Vice President for International Programs by collecting, organizing, and analyzing financial and other statistical data for the preparation of financial and non-financial reports, establishing reporting deadlines for those providing data for these reports, and utilizing the Banner system to assist with financial management responsibilities.